Got Cigars?

 Priorities Are The Key

 Even when I had fifty employees and could delegate the responsibilities of entire departments, I still had to wear multiple hats -- because in the end, the buck always lands at your feet.
 Hey, you thought being an entrepreneur was easy?
-Ha, no sweat no glory kids.
-It takes passion, commitment, brain power and horse power alike.
+Ha, no sweat, no glory kids.
+It takes passion, commitment, brain power, and horsepower alike.

 Sunday, July 21, 2013